vpsfreecz/haveapi-fs/README.md

 for a relevant backtrace.

 ## Known issues
- - For some unknown reason, `man` refuses to open `help.man` files.
-The workaround is to open it indirectly, such as `cat help.man | man -l -`.
+ - On some distributions, `man` cannot directly open `help.man` files, because it uses suid bit to run as another user.
+Other users by default cannot access this file system.
+This can be changed in `/etc/fuse.conf` and then by using mount option `allow_other`.
+A workaround is to open the manual indirectly, e.g. `cat help.man | man -l -`